LIFE IS GRANDS

 Early one morning, we got the call from my son-in-law: “She’s in labor and we’re on the way to the hospital.”

-We arrived in plenty of time to greet the seven-pound-five ounce bundle that turned us into grandparents.
-And, yes, he does have the Ruiz nose, but his toes are fine.
+We arrived in plenty of time to greet the seven-pound-five ounce bundle that turned us into grandparents (and his toes are fine).
 The next day they brought him home, and little Jude Lee Wingo become the 4th generation of my family to sleep in that Denney bassinet.
 With arms outstretched I began singing “Tradition” like Tevye in Fiddler on the Roof, but only until I woke the baby.

 A Rich Inheritance